-- Diagnosis in a fetus with bleeding on ultrasound (especially if suggestive of ICH) and in neonates with bleeding symptoms or early-onset, severe thrombocytopenia
+- Diagnosis of a fetus with bleeding on ultrasound (especially if suggestive of ICH) or a neonate with bleeding symptoms or early-onset, severe thrombocytopenia

-- Diagnosis in the fetus of a woman with a previously affected child
+- Diagnosis of a fetus of a woman with a previously affected child

-- Risk assessment in women planning a pregnancy who have a history of an affected pregnancy, a history of posttransfusion purpura, or who have a sister or another relative with a previously affected pregnancy
+- Risk assessment in women planning a pregnancy who have a history of an affected pregnancy or posttransfusion purpura, or who have a sister or another relative with a previously affected pregnancy

 If NAIT is suspected during pregnancy, the mother can be tested regularly for the development of alloantibodies; however, alloantibody levels can fluctuate and have not been demonstrated to correlate with NAIT severity.
 Platelet genotyping is used to identify potential genetic incompatibilities.
 See Platelet Antigen Genotyping and Phenotyping below.

 A CBC with platelet count is an initial test for infants suspected of having NAIT; in addition, a maternal CBC with platelet count should be performed to rule out low platelets in the mother, which might indicate autoimmune thrombocytopenia.
 The International Society on Thrombosis and Haemostasis (ISTH) considers a platelet count <100,000/μL at birth or within 7 days after birth, with no other cause, as diagnostic for NAIT in the first affected pregnancy.
-There are, however, often many potential causes of neonatal thrombocytopenia.
+However, there are often many potential causes of neonatal thrombocytopenia.
 Thrombocytopenia with a platelet count of <50,000/μL is considered severe ; in some cases the count may be as low as <20,000/μL.
 Platelet counts continue to decline after birth in infants with NAIT but often recover and become normal within a couple of weeks.
-A CBC with platelet count that confirms thrombocytopenia should be followed by specific tests to establish a diagnosis of NAIT if there is clinical suspicion (ie, antiplatelet antibody tests and platelet antigen genotyping).
+A CBC with platelet count that confirms thrombocytopenia should be followed by specific tests to establish a diagnosis of NAIT (ie, antiplatelet antibody tests and platelet antigen genotyping) if there is clinical suspicion.